-It is advisable to have a child travel consent form for any travel, especially if traveling out of the country.
-Also, keep in mind that travel consent forms are only suitable for a specific trip.
+It is advisable to have a child consent form for any travel, especially if traveling out of the country.
+Also, keep in mind that consent forms are only suitable for a specific trip.
 You will need a new one each time the child travels.

 Alternative Names for a Child Travel Consent Form